![]() |

 Southern Pecan Pie Muffins

 Common on the potluck, funeral food and other social event circles, these delightful muffins are always a hit no matter where you take them, so be prepared to offer up the recipe, just in case somebody doesn't have it.
-They may not be the prettiest muffins, but they're super easy to make - 5 simple ingredients is all there is to it.
+They may not be like your usual classic muffins, but they're super easy to make - 5 simple ingredients is all there is to it.

 Recipe: Southern Pecan Pie Muffins